 (4) Cause and driver of zoonoses and pandemics

-Livestock farming, with its high density of animals and its high land requirements, is one of the main reasons for diseases that can be transmitted from animals to humans (zoonoses) and ultimately for pandemics.
-High animal husbandry densities promote the development of pathogens within animal husbandry and the likelihood of their spreading to humans.
-The enormous amount of space required by animal husbandry for feed and pasture displaces wild animals from their habitats and brings them into contact with domesticated animals and humans (, p.15-19).
+Animal agriculture, with its high density of animals and its high land requirements, is one of the main reasons for diseases transmissible from animals to humans (zoonoses) and ultimately for pandemics.
+The high housing densities promote the emergence of pathogens within animal husbandry and the probability of jumps to humans.
+The enormous land requirements of animal agriculture for feed and pasture displace wild animals from their habitats and bring them into contact with domesticated animals and humans (, pp.15-19).
 More than 70% of all new diseases occurring in humans are zoonoses (, p.5).
 Almost 100% of pandemics are caused by zoonoses (, p.8).

 Der Weltbiodiversitätsrat IPBES hat deshalb u.a. den Fleischkonsum und die Tierhaltung als pandemische Hochrisikoaktivitäten bezeichnet und schlägt entsprechende Steuern und Abgaben vor.
 Darüber hinaus fordert der Rat, dass die wirtschaftlichen Kosten von Pandemien in den Verbrauch und die Produktion eingepreist und Budgets für Transformationsprozesse in den Regierungshaushalten bereitgestellt werden (, S.8).